guettli/git-tips/README.md

 Keep things simple by using a reliable Bash script in [Bash Strict Mode](https://github.com/guettli/bash-strict-mode).

-This works in Github CI and on my local Linux device.
+This works in GitHub CI and on my local Linux device.

 ## Starship Prompt